Man leaving a job with a box

 Cashing out your 401k

-When you leave your job, you can take your 401k with you.
+Of course, when you leave a job, you can take your 401k balance with you.
 If you roll over your 401k balance into an IRA or your new employer's retirement plan, your money will continue to grow for retirement.
-A direct rollover literally means you will roll the money from one account to another, without the money being directly in your possession through the transaction.

 401k taxes